 2) a new article which serves to fill important lacunae in past instalments (letters A-L);

 3) new entries comprising the letters M-Z, which were lacking up to now.
 Each new lemma will be made available online without delay; paper fascicles, assembling the latest new entries, is published within the year (each fascicle in alphabetical order from A to Z).
 Articles may be written in either English or French.
 A limited number is also published in Spanish, Italian and German.
-We would also like to bring to your attention that accepted articles will be financially rewarded by Brepols Publishers, as has been the case before.
+We would also like to bring to your attention that accepted articles will be financially rewarded by Brepols Publishers (advantageous contract), as has been the case before.

 Thus is ensured the future of this long term scientific enterprise, to which historians the world over constantly refer.